 Masayuki Fukuda is a partner at Nagashima Ohno & Tsunematsu (Tokyo office).
 He has an LL.M. degree from the University of Pennsylvania (1999) and is qualified to practise in Tokyo (1995) and New York (2000).
 He is fluent in Japanese and English.
 He has extensive experience and skills in handling banking and other finance transactions (including derivatives, repo transactions and structured finance) and has advised international/domestic banks, funds and other financial institutions regarding various financial transactions and regulations.

-Nagashima Ohno & Tsunematsu Tel: +81 3 6889 7000
+Nagashima Ohno & Tsunematsu +81 3 6889 7000 Tel·

-JP Tower, 2-7-2 Marunouchi, Chiyoda-ku Email: masayuki_fukuda@noandt.com
+masayuki\fukuda@noandt.com JP Tower, 2-7-2 Marunouchi, Chiyoda-ku Email: LinkedIn: www.linkedin.com/in/masayuki-fukuda-821a462a apan